 Adults fly near the ground with shallow wingbeats.
 Males patrol and sometimes perch to find females.

 Caterpillars feed on the leaves of host plants.
-Native larval host plants include the wildflowers turkey tangle fogfruit (Phyla nodiflora), water hyssop (Bacopa monnieri) and species in the family Verbeneaceae.
-Adults nectar on the weedy native wildflower Spanish-needles (Bidens alba var. radiata).
+Larval host plants include the native wildflowers Carolina wild petunia (Ruellia caroliniensis), turkey tangle fogfruit (Phyla nodiflora), water hyssop (Bacopa monnieri) and other species in the Acanthaceae and Verbeneaceae.
+Nectar host plants include the weedy native wildflower Spanish-needles (Bidens alba var. radiata).